Sustainable and Ethical Making in the UK Jewellery and Silversmithing Industry

 - Join others who share your desire to make ethically.

 - Educate yourself on where your materials come from.

 - Start with one thing and build up sustainably for your business.
 To get started

-- Visit the Incorporation of Goldsmiths online resource for ethical making,
+- Visit The Scottish Goldsmiths Trust's online resource for ethical making.

-This article is written by the Incorporation of Goldsmiths of the City of Edinburgh
+This article is written by The Scottish Goldsmiths Trust.

 There are many reputable sources of information relating to the jewellery, silversmithing and allied industries.
 Whether you are trying to find information on technical skills, processes, materials, makers or inspiration some resources relating to sustainability and ethics within the goldsmithing industry can be found below:

 The Goldsmiths’ Company Library relates specifically to gold and silversmithing, jewellery, assaying and hallmarking, precious metals, and the City of London and its guilds.
 The Library includes 8,000+ books and 15,000+ images, magazines, periodicals and journals, technical guides, films, special research collections, design drawings produced during the early and mid-twentieth century by British or UK-based craftspeople and subject files on a wide range of industry related topics.
 The Library is also responsible for the Company’s archives, which date back to the 14th century.